Jeimer Candelario Player Props: Nationals vs. Phillies

 Jeimer Candelario At The Plate

-- Among the qualified batters, he ranks 67th in batting average, while his on-base percentage ranks 62nd and he is 44th in slugging.
+- Among qualifying batters in MLB, his batting average ranks 65th, his on-base percentage ranks 65th, and he is 45th in the league in slugging.

-- Candelario will look to extend his six-game hitting streak.
-He's batting .381 with two homers during his last games.
+- Candelario will look to extend his seven-game hitting streak.
+He's batting .364 with one homer in his last outings.

-- Candelario has picked up an RBI in 28.9% of his games this season, with more than one RBI in 17.1% of his games.
-He has also produced three or more runs in three contests.
+- Candelario has driven home a run in 22 games this year (28.6%), including more than one RBI in 16.9% of his games and producing three or more of his team's runs on three occasions..

-- In 33 of 76 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 33 games this season (42.9%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.